 On the top floors of Hotel Gotham you’ll find their Honey Restaurant and Club Brass – a classy affair with delicious plates and stunning cocktails with views of the city that will leave you feeling on top of the world.
-Joe and I visited The Honey Restaurant during our stay at Hotel Gotham earlier on in the year and it was just too good to keep to myself.
+I visited The Honey Restaurant during my stay at Hotel Gotham earlier on in the year and it was just too good to keep to myself.
 So if you’re looking for an opulent dinner date in Manchester then Honey needs to be at the top of your list.

 Because we were staying at Hotel Gotham we had access to Club Brass their member’s only cocktail bar on the rooftops.
 With leather sofas and a team of mixologists who know their stuff it’s definitely the way to relax before your evening meal.
 Cocktails are pricey – think London level – but they’re well mixed and served in beautifully decedent retro glassware.